Assyrian-Remote-OpenSource-Society/Assyrian-Phrases/README.md

 ## Schema

 English: phrase or word in English <BR>
-Detail: short explanation of the word <BR>
+Details: short explanation of the word <BR>
 Literal: English literal of the Eastern phrase <BR>
 Eastern: phonetic of the Eastern phrase <BR>
 Assyriac: spelling of the Eastern phrase in Assyriac <BR>